wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 ## Kickoffs and Debriefs

-I really dislike going into an interview where people are totally unprepared and no one knows what topics to cover or questions to ask.
+I really dislike going into an interview where people are totally unprepared and no one knows what topics to cover or questions to ask me.
 Even worse is when you go back for the next round, meet different people on the team, but answer the same questions.
 Don't be that team!

 ### Kickoff